Ratchainant/ratchainant.thammasudjarit/README.md

 # About
 This repository is a collection of my works in both teaching topics and researches.
 Each section will be continuously updated and synchronized to my original resources.
+Any comment or suggestion is welcome.

 # Teachine Topics
 - Introduction to Machine Learning